Grave Stele (c. 50 BCE)

 Description

-This marble grave stele from southern Anatolia stands as an example of Hellenistic funerary art, combining architectural form, figural narrative, inscription, and symbolic imagery into a single, highly sophisticated monument.
-Created around 50 BCE in the region of Pamphylia, the relief does more than mark a burial: it constructs a lasting image of identity, social standing, and belief in the transition from life to death.
-Through its careful composition and rich iconography, the stele invites the viewer to reflect on mortality while simultaneously celebrating the life and status of the deceased woman it commemorates.
+This marble grave stele from southern Anatolia is a remarkable example of Hellenistic funerary art, bringing together architecture, inscription, figural narrative, and symbolic imagery in a single, carefully composed monument.
+Created around 50 BCE in Pamphylia, it does more than mark a burial.
+It creates a lasting image of identity, status, and belief, inviting the viewer to think about death while also preserving the presence and dignity of the woman it commemorates.
+Even at a modest scale, the relief feels ambitious and deeply considered, turning private loss into something public, permanent, and visually rich.

-The stele originates from Pamphylia, a coastal region in southern Anatolia (modern-day Turkey), located between Lycia and Cilicia along the Mediterranean.
-During the late Hellenistic period, Pamphylia was a culturally diverse and politically dynamic area, shaped by centuries of Greek settlement, local Anatolian traditions, and growing Roman influence.
-By the mid–1st century BCE, the region was firmly embedded within the Hellenistic Greek cultural sphere, even as Roman administration and patronage increasingly defined political life.
+The stele comes from Pamphylia, the coastal region of southern Anatolia in present-day Turkey, situated between Lycia and Cilicia along the Mediterranean.
+In the late Hellenistic period, Pamphylia was a culturally layered and politically active region shaped by Greek settlement, local Anatolian traditions, and growing Roman influence.
+By the middle of the first century BCE, it stood firmly within the Hellenistic Greek cultural sphere, even as Roman power was becoming increasingly important in public and political life.

-Grave stelae were a common form of funerary commemoration throughout the Greek world, but the majority were relatively modest in scale and iconography.
-This example, by contrast, stands out for its complexity and ambition.
-The presence of multiple figures, an architectural frame resembling a small shrine or temple, and a clearly legible Greek inscription places it among the most important funerary reliefs from Pamphylia.
-The inscription identifies the deceased as Sbardia, also known as Tate, and records that the monument was dedicated by her father, Eumelos, son of Aphrodisios.
-Such inscriptions are invaluable historical sources, preserving personal names, family relationships, and linguistic practices in a region where written evidence is relatively scarce.
+Grave stelae were common throughout the Greek world, but most were far more restrained in scale and imagery than this one.
+Here, the multiple figures, the temple-like frame, and the clearly legible Greek inscription give the monument unusual richness and prestige.
+The inscription identifies the deceased as Sbardia, also called Tate, and records that the stele was dedicated by her father, Eumelos, son of Aphrodisios.
+Details like these are especially valuable, preserving names, family ties, and language in a region where written evidence is often limited.

-The stele is carved from marble and measures approximately 73.6 cm in height and 42.5 cm in width (about 29 × 16¾ inches).
-Despite its relatively modest size, the relief achieves a striking sense of monumentality through careful composition and architectural framing.
-The carving displays a high level of technical skill, particularly in the differentiation of textures—smooth flesh, flowing garments, architectural elements, and symbolic details such as wings and feathers.
-The use of depth, with figures placed in distinct planes, enhances both legibility and visual impact.
+The stele is carved from marble and measures about 73.6 cm in height and 42.5 cm in width, or roughly 29 by 16¾ inches.
+Despite these relatively modest dimensions, it achieves a notable sense of monumentality through careful framing and balanced composition.
+The carving shows a high level of technical refinement, especially in the way it distinguishes between smooth flesh, draped garments, architectural forms, and finer symbolic elements such as feathers and wings.

-The modern provenance of the stele is unusually well documented.
-By 1986, it was part of a private collection in Germany.
-It subsequently appeared on the international art market, passing through several major sales: Sotheby’s, London (May 23, 1991); Harlan Berk, Chicago (November 14, 1996); and Christie’s, New York (December 18, 1997).
-It later entered the collection of James E. and Elizabeth J. Ferrell, who generously gifted the stele to The Cleveland Museum of Art in 2005, where it is now preserved and displayed as part of the museum’s collection of ancient art.
+The modern history of the stele is unusually well documented.
+By 1986, it was in a private collection in Germany.
+It later appeared on the international art market, passing through several major sales, including Sotheby’s in London in 1991, Harlan Berk in Chicago in 1996, and Christie’s in New York in 1997.
+It eventually entered the collection of James E. and Elizabeth J. Ferrell, who donated it to the Cleveland Museum of Art in 2005.

 Object Products